 Genius girl from Mexico will study medicine in the US at the age of 10

-Tuxtla Gutiérrez (Mexico), Aug 1 (EFE).- At just 10 years old, Mexican Michelle Arellano, a girl from the Mexican southeast with an intelligence quotient (IQ) of 158, two points below Albert Einstein, will study medicine at the University of Massachusetts.
+Tuxtla Gutiérrez (Mexico), Aug 1 (EFE).- With only 10 years of age, the Mexican Michelle Arellano, a girl from the Mexican southeast with an intelligence quotient (IQ) of 158, two points below Albert Einstein, will study medicine at the University of Massachusetts.

 Michelle, a native of Tuxtla Gutiérrez, capital of the state of Chiapas, is considered a girl genius, a characteristic present in three out of every 100 children, according to the World Health Organization (WHO), and dreams of being a doctor, marine biologist and actress. , he says this Monday in statements to Efe.